cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

 - Types of target: `Utilization`, `Value`, `AverageValue`
 - Types of target measurement: `averageUtilization`, `averageValue`, `value`
 - The name of the metric is limited to the general names `cpu`/`memory`, or the user can specify a custom metric name via the `External` target type.
-- A name is required for each metric.
-If not provided we can generate a descriptive name based on the other props the user is required to provide.
 - In the HPA docs the `type` prop's value is only used with the matching quantity prop.
 For example here are the **only** prop pairs that the docs use together:

   ```yaml